 There will be a new podcast premiered every Friday!

 The Ringgold Band sponsors a yearly monetary scholarship award to promote lifelong musicianship among high school students who plan to continue their musical studies in college or the military.
 This year’s winner was Andrea Behler, an flute player from Schuylkill Valley high School.
-She will be awarded $1000 in scholarship money, and will perform with the Ringgold Band on March 29, 2015 at the Spring Anniversary Concert.
+She was awarded $1000 in scholarship money, and performed with the Ringgold Band on March 29, 2015 at the Spring Anniversary Concert.
 David Mayrhofer, a clarinet player from Brandywine Height HS won 2nd place & and a $500 scholarship.
 He will perform with the Ringgold Band over the summer months.

 Help the Ringgold Band through the Internet!

 Goodsearch donates money to your favorite cause when you search the Internet, shop online or dine out at local restaurants!
 Use Goodsearch to search the Internet and they donate a penny per search to the Ringgold Band.
 Register your credit cards on Goodswipe, and the Ringgold band will receive up to 5% donation on purchases made at local stores and restaurants around town.
 Use Goodshop or iGive when you shop online and they donate a percentage of every purchase and offer over 100,000 coupons to help you save money too!
 Sign up for their Gooddining program and they’ll donate a percentage of your restaurant bill when you eat at any one of thousands of participating restaurants.
 It’s really easy; it’s free, and turns simple everyday actions into a way to make the world a better place.
 Please select the Ringgold Band as your charity of choice!
 We have always enjoyed the strong support of our loyal followers, and ask you to consider helping us out in this painless way at no cost to you!

 Watch and Listen to the Ringgold Band!

 to access our most recent performances, click the links below: